The Newbridge Approach to Learning.

 Teacher Directed Learning

-At Newbridge College the Teacher Direct Learning approach will be utilized whenever the explicit teaching of a process is beneficial.
+At Newbridge College the Teacher Direct Learning approach will be utilized in about 25% of total instructional time, and specifically, whenever the explicit teaching of a process is beneficial.
 This approach is particularly effective for teaching multistep procedures that students would otherwise have difficulty discovering on their own.

 We believe that selective use of this approach is important as it will support students in efficiently acquiring foundational knowledge.